 The results of our injection recovery tests are displayed in Figure~\ref{fig:inj_recov}.
 We find strong agreement between the input parameters and those recovered using the \ser~Fourier Emulator to render the profiles.
-For the central position, $x_c$ and $y_c$, ellipticity and position angle we find agreement to a level better than $10^{-3}$ The average difference between the input and recovered parameters is $<0.4\%$ and the scatter is $<1.7\%$ for both $r_{\rm eff}$ and $n$.
-We note that there appears to be one outlier where the effective radius is significantly underestimated.
-This appears to be an issue with the minimization as the recovered ellipticity and position are offset from the true values and the position angle is stuck at 0, a limit of the prior.
-These results indicate that our chosen emulator is accurate enough to reproduce \ser~profiles for use in profile fitting.
+For the central position, $x_c$ and $y_c$, ellipticity and position angle we find agreement to a level better than $10^{-3}$ The average difference between the input and recovered parameters is $<0.4\%$ and the scatter is $<1.7\%$ for $r_{\rm eff}$ and $n$ and $<0.5\%$ for the total flux.

 To further investigate the accuracy of the new rendering scheme we show the residuals of the recovery test for $n$ and $r_{\rm eff}$ as a function of the input values.
 The $r_{\rm eff}$ residuals do not show much structure, with the distribution around the true value remaining relatively consistent as a function of input radius.
 The residuals of $n$, do show systematic variation as a function of the input index.
 Most notably the emulator systematically underestimates the index by up to $5\%$ near $n=1$.
 For values of $n>3$ the index is instead overestimated by $1\%$.
 This mirrors the results shown in Fig.~\ref{fig:eqn_resid} which indicated the emulator was less accurate for profiles with $n\lesssim 1$.